exercism/problem-specifications/exercises/darts/description.md

 In our particular instance of the game, the target rewards 4 different amounts of points, depending on where the dart lands:

+[Our dart scoreboard with values from a complete miss to a bullseye][darts-scoreboard]

 - If the dart lands outside the target, player earns no points (0 points).
 - If the dart lands in the outer circle of the target, player earns 1 point.
 - If the dart lands in the middle circle of the target, player earns 5 points.